-Thus we address the following:
+Thus we address the following issues:

-1. Obesity: What is it and what are its causes.
+- 1. Obesity: What is it and what are its causes.
 We argue that the evidence is quite overwhelming that the simple cause in almost all cases is merely excess calories consumption.
-Is there a genetic correlation between obesity and the genes, apparently so, but the driver is increased calories consumption.

-2. Type 2 Diabetes: What is it.
-We show that T2 Diabetes is simply a decaying ability to produce insulin.

-3. Is Obesity a Cause for T2 Diabetes?: We show that the data is overwhelmingly there that there is a causal relationship.

-4. What are the sequellae of T2 Diabetes: T2 Diabetes in and of itself is not the problem, it is what T2 Diabetes sets up as sequellae in the others specific systems in the body, from heart, to kidney, to eyes and almost everywhere.
-We details these and show the4 causal relationships, inflammation being one of them.

-5. What is the incidence and prevalence?: There is significant data on the past and projections into the future for both the US and the rest of the world.
-It is clear that this is an epidemic.

-6. What are the Costs?
+Is there a genetic correlation between obesity and the genes, apparently so, but the driver is increased calories consumption. - 2.
+Type 2 Diabetes: What is it.
+We show that T2 Diabetes is simply a decaying ability to produce insulin. - 3.
+Is Obesity a Cause for T2 Diabetes?: We show that the data is overwhelmingly there that there is a causal relationship. - 4.
+What are the sequelae of T2 Diabetes: T2 Diabetes in and of itself is not the problem, it is what T2 Diabetes sets up as sequelae in the others specific systems in the body, from heart, to kidney, to eyes and almost everywhere.
+We details these and show the 4 causal relationships, inflammation being one of them. - 5.
+What is the incidence and prevalence?: There is significant data on the past and projections into the future for both the US and the rest of the world.
+It is clear that this is an epidemic. - 6.
+What are the Costs?
 There are some studies which we have used before.
-We will rely upon them ad utilize them again in this analysis.

-7. What Remedies can Reduce this Problem?
+We will rely upon them ad utilize them again in this analysis. - 7.
+What Remedies can Reduce this Problem?
 The remedies are generally straightforward, lower caloric consumption.
 However how this end is accomplished is more problematic.
+Can the remedies also be economic remedies?
+We address this issue as well.
+If we look towards the Pigou approach we would tax the carbs as the primary cause of obesity which in turn is the primary cause of Type 2 Diabetes and its sequelae.
+However we also note that taxes are negative drivers to the economy taking money from investments and having it spent by the Government in its redistribution agenda.
+Thus another alternative is a separate fund to pay for the sequelae.
+We believe that such a fund is possible and discuss it at length.